luiscruz/luiscruz.github.io/_posts/2021-10-10-scientific-guide.md

 - turn off notifications;
 - remove any unnecessary services running in the background (e.g., web server, file sharing, etc.);
 - if you do not need an internet or intranet connection, switch off your network;
-- prefer cable over wireless – the energy consumption of the cable is more likely to be stable than a wireless connection.
+- prefer cable over wireless – the energy consumption from a cable connection is more stable than from a wireless connection.

 ### Freeze your settings 🥶